Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Introduction

-To this end, we propose a novel \textit{Hi}erarchical context alignment \textit{SOP} scheme, termed \textit{Hi-SOP}, which disentangles the complex task of semantic scene comprehension into distinct geometric and temporal context modeling processes.
-These two branches are globally aligned and integrated to achieve reliable camera-based semantic occupancy prediction.
-As shown in Figure~\ref{teaser1} (c), our method takes advantage of the complementary merits of the geometric and temporal representations (one for the spatial and the other for historic feature perception), and hierarchically aligns them for a reliable context composition.
-This hierarchical context alignment with a disentangled local-global structure is composed of two sequential steps: (I) individual geometric alignment across frames at different views with optional monocular or stereo depth estimation, and temporal alignment through homography warping and confidence-aware dynamic refinement; (II) globally align and compose the geometric and temporal context within a unified space through semantically consistent transformation and aggregation for a final reliable occupancy prediction.
-As shown in Figure~\ref{teaser2}, our proposed hierarchical context alignment strategy Hi-SOP shows promising performance in capturing more reliable and comprehensive semantic scenes, leading to more accurate perdition results and more stable learning processes.\looseness=-1
+{To address these limitations, we propose Hi-SOP, a novel hierarchical context alignment framework that addresses the critical misalignment issue in camera-based semantic occupancy prediction by disentangling and separately aligning geometric and temporal contexts before composition.
+These aligned contexts are then composed within a unified space to produce reliable semantic occupancy grids.
+As depicted in Figure~\ref{teaser1} (c), our method takes advantage of the complementary merits of the geometric and temporal representations (one for the spatial and the other for historic feature perception), and hierarchically aligns them for a reliable context composition.
+This hierarchical context alignment with a disentangled local-global structure is composed of two sequential steps: (I) individual geometric alignment across frames at different views with optional monocular or stereo depth estimation, and temporal alignment through homography warping and affinity-aware dynamic refinement; (II) globally align and compose the geometric and temporal context within a unified space through semantically consistent transformation and aggregation for a final reliable occupancy prediction.
+As shown in Figure~\ref{teaser2}, our proposed hierarchical context alignment strategy Hi-SOP shows promising performance in capturing more reliable and comprehensive semantic scenes, leading to more accurate {prediction} results and more stable learning processes.}\looseness=-1